 What Is Solanine Toxicity Syndrome?

-As mentioned previously, those who are intolerant to solanine may have symptoms similar to those with gluten intolerance.
-The average adult daily intake of solanine is approximately 13mg.
-The average daily excretion is 5 percent on day one, and 1-2 percent per day from day two onward.
+Those who are intolerant to solanine may have symptoms similar to those with gluten intolerance.
+The average adult daily intake of solanine is approximately 13 milligrams.
+The average daily excretion is 5 percent on day one and 1 to 2 percent per day from day two onward.

-In addition to the intolerance symptoms described above, solanine toxicity could cause symptoms such as:
+In addition to the intolerance symptoms described above, solanine toxicity could cause symptoms like:

 - Calcium loss and osteoporosis